baldas/tm-study-malloc/README.md

   * papi-5.2.0

 The top directories contain the allocators, benchmarks, tm library and tools needed to run the experiments.
-Only the source code are provided.
+Only the source code is provided.
 Binaries are provided as part of our [artifact](http://lampiao.lsc.ic.unicamp.br/~baldas/artifact/ppopp15-artifact.html) only.